chaitanyarahalkar/ASM-Codes/README.md

 ---

-*Assignment 4 works for 16 digit multiplicand and multipliers with 64 bit result.*
+*Assignment 4 works for 16 digit multiplicand and multiplier with 64 bit result.*

 *Commands for Assignment 13 in DOS-BOX*
 ```console